Is Witch Hazel Good for Your Skin? Dermatologists Weigh In

 Witch hazel is a common ingredient that can be found in a variety of skincare products, including toners, ointments, face mists and more.
 But while it’s known to be great for oily skin types, there are some rumors out there that it may strip dry skin or cause irritation.
 To find out whether this is true and how to know if the ingredient is right for you, we talked to Dr. Joshua Zeichner, an NYC-based board-certified dermatologist.

-According to the United States Department of Agriculture (USDA)the history of witch hazel can be traced back many years.
-It’s an astringent derived from the bark and leaves of the witch hazel shrub, and is often used to neutralize the itch on bee stings and bug bites, as well as soothe irritation associated with skin abrasions.
-Thanks to its astringent properties, you can find witch hazel formulated into a wide range of skin care products, including toners, cleansers, and essences.
+According to the United States Department of Agriculture (USDA), witch hazel is an astringent derived from the bark and leaves of the witch hazel shrub.
+It’s often used to neutralize the itch of bee stings and bug bites, as well as soothe irritation associated with skin abrasions.